ephjos/cs451-project/CONTRIBUTING.md

 ### Typescript

 Easiest way to get `tsc` on the command line is
 ```
-npm i -g typescript
+yarn global add typescript
 ```

 ### Project

-It is recommended that you use `npm ci` over `npm install` to prevent package-lock hell.
-For now there are no special instructions.
+It is recommended that you use `yarn install` over `npm install` to prevent `npm` issues.

+If you do not have `yarn` currently installed, you can find [it here.](https://yarnpkg.com/lang/en/docs/install/#mac-stable)

 ### Run

 #### Dev

-`cd server && npm run dev-server`
+`cd server && yarn run dev-server`

 #### Production

-`cd server && npm start`
+`cd server && yarn start`

-`cd client && npm run start`
+`cd client && yarn run start`